torvalds/linux/Documentation/process/email-clients.rst

 - Works well for inlining text (or using attachments).
 - Allows use of an external editor.
 - Is slow on large folders.
-- Won't do TLS SMTP auth over a non-SSL connection.
+- Won't do TLS SMTP auth over a analn-SSL connection.
 - Has a helpful ruler bar in the compose window.
 - Adding addresses to address book doesn't understand the display name properly.